 ShareFacebook Twitter AddThis

 Everyone wants that perfect gravy come Thanksgiving but have you ever found yourself struggling to get it to the right consistency?
 It’s all in how you thicken your sauce.
 The same could be said about soups and stews.

 At this point you could turn it into a bechamel or a silky smooth gravy like this one.
 A roux is the building block of a creamy mac and cheese and is great for thickening gumbos, clam chowder, casseroles and dips.

 Unlike a roux, which is prepared at the beginning of the cooking process, a slurry is added at the end and whisked into a boiling liquid.
 It works like magic to thicken everything from stir fry sauces to soups and curries.
 A word of caution: slurries are great thickeners and a little goes a long way.

 A simple way to thicken soup is to puree a portion of it or the whole thing.
 If you like a chunky split pea soup or black bean soup just puree half of it and add it back to the pan.
 However, if you desire a silky texture like the one in this creamy pumpkin soup you'll need to puree the entire pot of soup.

 All that is required for a reduction is time.
-This technique involves cooking a liquid slowly until it has mostly evaporated.
+This thickening technique involves cooking a liquid slowly until it has mostly evaporated.
 What is left behind is a liquid with a syrupy consistency perfect for drizzling over foods.

-Video Lesson For How To Thicken A Soup | 4 Ways
+Video: How To Thicken A Soup | 4 Ways

 In this throwback video celebrity chef Ming Tsai demonstrates these four thickening techniques and explains what each one is good for.
 Take a look: